ducknorris/env-notifier/README.md

 ## Usage

 This Gem will display a custom notification on every html page.
+By default it will only work on Development Environment.
+This can be overriden like so:

+    Rack::EnvNotifier.notify? = true if Rails.env.production?

+or

-    Rack::EnvNotifier.notify? = true if Rails.env.development?
+    Rack::EnvNotifier.notify? = true if request.remote_ip == "127.0.0.0"

 ### There are several configuration options